-- Significantly greater difficulty in learning than the majority of others of the same age. - A disability or health condition which prevents or hinders him/her from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions. - Under the Equality Act 2010, a disability is a physical or mental impairment which has a long-term and substantial adverse effect on their ability to carry out normal day-to-day activities
+- Significantly greater difficulty in learning than the majority of others of the same age. - A child or young person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for him or her. - A disability or health condition which prevents or hinders him/her from making use of facilities of a kind generally provided for others of the same age in mainstream schools. - Under the Equality Act 2010, a disability is a physical or mental impairment which has a long-term and substantial adverse effect on their ability to carry out normal day-to-day activities